Douglas W. Hume, Ph.D.

 My graduate work was focused on applied anthropological research of the transition from swidden to irrigated rice agriculture in Madagascar.
 In addition, I researched environmental knowledge variation among American bird watchers and college students (see my Curriculum Vitae for links to my publications).

 After coming to NKU’s anthropology program, I continued my work in Madagascar.
-I also developed several applied research projects with students in Northern Kentucky and in California.
+I also developed several applied research projects with students in Northern Kentucky, California, and Belize.
 In the process of working locally, I founded and now direct the Center for Applied Anthropology (CfAA) at NKU.
 The CfAA enables me to engage NKU’s undergraduate students in applying anthropology to prepare students for careers and graduate school in anthropology.

 For more information about my research, see the following: